himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

     return content_all_files
 ```

-The directory returned uses the filename as the key, and the content set to the
+The returned dictionary uses the filename as the key, and the content set to the
 value.
 For example:

 ```python